ECE PhD Qualifying Exam

 - The purpose of the Qualifying Exam is to test the fundamental knowledge acquired by the student over prior coursework and assess the ability to apply this fundamental knowledge to approach research questions/problems.

 - Two Qualifying Exam attempts are allowed.
-The 2nd attempt must be scheduled during the one month window in the semester following the semester of the failed attempt.
+Qualifying exams can be scheduled in autumn and spring semesters only.
+The 2nd attempt must be scheduled during the scheduling window in the semester following the semester of the failed attempt.
 The Qualifying Exam committee remains the same for the second attempt.
 If the advisor changes between the first and second attempts, the two other committee members remain the same.
 If a student fails after two attempts, the student is no longer in the PhD program and can earn a master's degree after completing master's requirements.
 If a student does not take the Qualifying Exam during the semester the student is required to schedule the exam, this will be considered a failed attempt.

 - Format: The exam will be 90 minutes long.
 The student will be asked to give a short presentation (10 minutes) on a research problem chosen by the advisor and the student.
 The presentation will be "uninterrupted" to assess its clarity, coherence and depth without external input.
 The presentation will be followed by 20 minutes of questioning by each member, followed by a second round of final questions.
 These questions will be on fundamentals testing the student's ability to integrate the material learned in the courses they took and the ability to apply their knowledge to solve research problems.
 These questions may not be associated with the presentation.